 On the flat pitches, he could not get big success.
 Although he bowled decently in the Test matches he was dropped from the team.
 In the Third Test at Bridge Town, he picked up 5 for 63 his maiden and only five wickets haul in the second innings to set up a winning position for India.
 But Indian batsmen contrived to throw it away.
 Abey Kuruvilla bowled with diligence and devotion for his exemplary control and ability to work out the batsman.

-He also had excellent-disguised off-cutter up his sleeve.
-Bombay has a strong bowling line up in that period when Kuruvilla played along with Paras Mhambrey, Nilesh Kulkarni, Salil Ankola, and Ajit Agarkar.
-Abey Kuruvilla also represented India in ODIs.
+He also had an excellent-disguised off-cutter up his sleeve.
+Bombay has a strong bowling lineup in that period when Kuruvilla played along with Paras Mhambrey, Nilesh Kulkarni, Salil Ankola, and Ajit Agarkar.
+Abey Kuruvilla also represented India in ODI’s.
 One of his best bowling came against Sri Lanka at Colombo (SSC) in 1997 when he picked up Wickets.
 India though lost the match.

 His another memorable man of the match performance against West Indies at Queen’s Park Oval, Port of Spain, where he bowled superbly and took 3 for 23.
-In a one day match Pakistan vs India at Madras in 1997, when Saeed Anwar rolling Indian bowler in his famous 194 innings.
-Abey Kuruvilla was part of a bowling attack and he really bowled well against Saeed Anwar, which were unstoppable in this match.
+In a one-day match Pakistan vs India at Madras in 1997, when Saeed Anwar rolled Indian bowler in his famous 194 innings.
+Abey Kuruvilla was part of a bowling attack, and he really bowled well against Saeed Anwar, which were unstoppable in this match.

-Kuruvilla was so unluckily to selected too late to the national team.
+Kuruvilla was so unlucky selected too late for the national team.
 He was the tallest player to play for India in spite of his well-endowed physique.
-Though he was not express, his thriving swing and disguised slower delivery make him a very special bowler.
+Though he was not expressing his thriving swing and disguised slower delivery made him a very special bowler.
 In 1991-92, he took 35 wickets in his first full season for Bombay.
-And he widely expected to make the tour of South Africa in 1992-93, but unfortunately was overlooked.
+And he was widely expected to make the tour of South Africa in 1992-93, but unfortunately was overlooked.